downthecrop/2009scape-mirror/README.md

 After setting up git lfs, you may need to run `git lfs pull` in the root of the cloned repo to download essential binaries.

 ### Prerequisites

-<h4>Note: It is required for a developer submitting a PR to use Intellij IDEA as your integrated development environment.</h4>

-* Intellij IDEA
 * Java SE Development Kit Version 11/OpenJDK 11 (preferred)
-* Gradle (optional - Installs with Intellij on project build)
 * Xampp

 ## Prereq Installation